-The assumption is that forms will forms if they wish be completed anonymously, h to do so.
-Results will be av , , ,
+The assumption is that forms will be completed anonymously, but faculty members may sign the forms if they wish to do so.
+Results will be available to chairs.

 Department: Chair: Date:

-Teaching, Professional Activity, review plan for my department, an of my department, I assign the foll professional activity, and service. expectations, [1] faculty performance performance expected of UMW facexceptional or outstanding perform d in the context of performar owing ratings to my departm Use [0] unsatisfactory - failu- nce that meets expectations, [culty and always interpreted nce expectations for all members tent chair in the areas of teaching, are to meet minimum performance [2] effective - the average in a favorable light, [3]
+review plan for my department of my department, I assign the professional activity, and servi expectations, [1] faculty perfor performance expected of UMV t, and in the context of performant following ratings to my departm ent chair in the areas of teaching, re to meet minimum performance [2] effective - the average in a favorable light, [3]

 Teaching Rating

 Commentary:

 Professional Activity Rating

 Commentary:

 Service Rating

 Commentary: